akpandey-dev/tic-tac-toe-bot/README.md

 ---

-## Project Structure
+### Repository Structure

-Tic_Tac_Toe/
-├─ README.md
-├─ Versions/
-└─ .gitignore

-All development versions are stored in the `Versions` directory for clarity and version tracking.
+All project versions are organized under the `Versions/` directory.
+Each version folder contains its own documentation explaining available formats, features, and usage instructions.

 ---